Tracker tariff explained

 - if you need stable monthly budgeting, check fixed and Flexible options before taking Tracker risk

-- if your smart meter has missing readings, fix that before relying on a smart tariff
+- if your smart meter has missing readings, fix that before relying on Tracker or another smart tariff

 You can use the tariff comparison tool to compare current local rates, then read the Agile guide and Go and Intelligent Go guide if your usage can move around the day.

-If you decide Octopus is a good fit after checking the tariff details, the referral-code page explains how Matt’s Octopus referral link works before you start the switch.
+If you decide Octopus is a good fit after checking the tariff details, the referral page explains how the Octopus referral link works before you start the switch.